PhanChenh/DataCoSupplyChain_SQLProject/README.md

 - Optimize shipping mode selection: Since standard-class is most reliable, encourage its use for non-urgent shipments.
 - Investigate supplier delays: If certain products/categories are consistently late, supply chain issues could be the root cause.

+3. Customer Behavior & Segmentation
+- Consumer segment is the biggest revenue driver ($18.93M), followed by Corporate ($11.06M) and Home Office ($6.45M).
+- Customers are only from the U.S. and Puerto Rico.

+Recommendations:
+- Segmented marketing campaigns: Since consumers drive the most sales, run loyalty programs or personalized promotions for them.
+- Expand internationally: If logistics allow, expanding to neighboring countries could unlock new revenue.
+- B2B sales opportunities: Corporate customers generate high revenue; create bulk-purchase incentives.

+4. Product & Category Insights
+- Top 5 products by profit include fitness and sports gear, while the bottom 3 are loss-making (Sole E35, Bushnell Pro X7, Sole E25).
+- All regions have the same top products & categories.

+Recommendations:
+- Discontinue or reprice loss-making products (or negotiate better supplier pricing).
+- Boost top-performing products with promotions & bundling.
+- Diversify the product mix if regional demand is identical, as it may indicate lack of localized strategy.

+5. Inventory & Supply Chain Efficiency
+- Most-ordered products & categories are also the most frequently delayed.
+- Golf Bags & Carts, Basketball, Fitness Accessories have highest late delivery rates.

+Recommendations:
+- Increase inventory buffer for high-demand, frequently late items.
+- Analyze supplier lead times for late products—are suppliers the issue?
+- Warehouse processing improvements to meet demand more efficiently.

+6. Regional Performance & Warehouse Bottlenecks
+- No regional trend in delivery delays.
+- Shipping mode affects lateness more than location.

+Recommendations:
+- Improve warehouse processing speeds instead of focusing on regional logistics.
+- Analyze seasonal order surges and adjust staffing/resources accordingly.

 ## 📬 Contact & Contributions